 - Registrations are accepted during scheduled waitlist openings and are in included in a lottery.

 - A designated number of names are randomly selected during the lottery and placed on the waitlist.

 - As vacancies occur, waitlist applicants are contacted and further screened for housing opportunities.

-To learn more about how to apply for public housing and frequently asked questions regarding the waitlist click here.
+To learn more about how to apply and frequently asked questions regarding the waitlist click here.